Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 |

-First of all, gather all your mineral pictures in one single computer folder.
-Then open the menu item Utilities > Preferences, go to the frame Folders, fill the box Images with the path of the folder where you put your images, and click the OK button.
+First, gather all your mineral pictures in one single computer folder.
+Then open the menu item Utilities > Preferences, go to the frame Folders,

 |